Problems of setting up business in Thailand

 There are fields in which foreigners are not allowed to work.
 However, most of these are generally low skilled fields and not of interest.
 The majority of fields that expatriates are interested in, almost all of them are open to be explored.

-The Thai language is another obvious obstacle.
+As problems of setting up business in Thailand, The Thai language is another obvious obstacle.
 An issue that everyone must face is that the rules, instructions and forms are all written in the Thai language.
 This requires a lot of adjustment for almost all foreigners who are illiterate in the Thai language, so they have to depend upon someone else to read the rules, instructions and forms, and then tell you in plain English.
 Nevertheless, you have to make sure that all documents are properly translated and proof-read by an educated, trustworthy, deft and sincere person.
 Thailand is full of ‘helpful’ people who will say that can do things that they cannot.
 Do not make the mistake to handover this task to a helpful amateur.
 Thais in general do not have good spoken English, including in most government offices.
 The vocabulary for doing business requires having a very rich vocabulary, quite different from ordinary socializing and talking among vendors on the street.

 Undoubtedly, Thai culture is very different from ours.
 To do business in their country, you need to follow their rules and their customs.